jaime-almeida/basic-uw-scripts-/README.md

 - main.xml: Main UW1 script where the geometry and rheology are defined;
 - main_V.xml:  Additional file which contains the kinematic boundary conditions
 - main_T.xml:  Additional file which contains the thermal boundary and initial conditions
-- main_NB.xml:  Additional file which contains the definitions for irregular mesh conditions (node bunching)
+- optional_NB.xml:  Additional file which contains the definitions for irregular mesh conditions (node bunching)

 All scripts are commented and should be easy to follow.
 Any questions please contact me at jealmeida@fc.ul.pt